PEACE OF MIND

-Explore all that Ecuador has to offer - from haciendas to the Devils Nose.
+Explore all that Ecuador has to offer - from haciendas and colourful markets to spectacular volcanoes and waterfalls.
 Immerse yourself in local culture and soak up the beautiful scenery.

 a Destinations d > Ecuador > Handpicked Ecuador

-seven nights accommodation, meals as per itinerary, sightseeing with a bilingual local guide and all transfers
+Seven nights accommodation, meals as per itinerary, sightseeing with bilingual local guides and transfers as specified.

 Discover a country of astonishing contrasts where cultural riches are surpassed only by breathtaking landscapes.
 Travel through the heart of Ecuador’s dramatic Avenue of the Volcanoes and rest by night in historic haciendas.
-Descend the exhilarating Devil’s Nose on a train ride, explore the charming colonial towns of Quito and Cuenca and be awed by gorgeous scenery in the Cajas National Park.
+Explore the charming colonial towns of Quito and Cuenca and be awed by gorgeous scenery in the Cajas National Park.